 You have a free day to explore the charming village of Fort Augustus on the banks of Loch Ness and take advantage of one (or more) of the many activities the area has to offer.
-From canoeing on Loch Ness - an excellent way to get closer to the unique wildlife in the area (Nessie!), to mountain biking along the Great Glen way and Caledonian Canal, to an exhilarating RIB trip on the Loch, there is something for everyone!
+From canoeing on Loch Ness - an excellent way to get closer to the unique wildlife in the area (Nessie!), mountain biking along the Great Glen Way and Caledonian Canal, to an exhilarating RIB trip on the loch, there is something for everyone!
+Of course there s the option of going for a wee walk in the wild but whatever you choose to do, don t miss the opportunity to explore this fabulous part of Scotland.

 Trusted by travellers since 1979